 The Resus Room is a free medical education site where the content centres around care of patients in and around The Resus Room.
 At its heart it is a podcast based site which can either be accessed by the webpage or via iTunes.

 RAGE is an audio podcast created by a team of emergency physicians, intensivists and retrievalists that brings an irreverent and educational ‘real world’ perspective to current research, core topics and controversies in critical care.

 RAGE features panel discussions, interviews with experts, shout outs and insights from #FOAMcc and the wider critical care-iverse, not to mention various quirky segments on medical history, trivia and more.

-DutchResus is a blog on resuscitation by Hans van Schuppen MD, an anesthesiologist from the Netherlands passionate about resuscitation.
-He hopes to provide interesting info on resuscitation, emergency anesthesia, airway management, prehospital care, crisis resource management and all kinds of other interesting things he comes across.
+DutchResus is a blog on resuscitation by Hans van Schuppen MD, an anesthesiologist from the Netherlands who is passionate about resuscitation.
+He hopes to provide interesting info on resuscitation, emergency anaesthesia, airway management, prehospital care, crisis resource management and all kinds of other interesting things he comes across.